Seeloewen/Random-Item-Giver-Datapack/Contributing.md

 * special_xxv.json contains all items, other creative-only items, but not spawn eggs and command blocks Make sure to edit all loot tables when adding a new item.
 It is also recommended to edit the "max" value in rng_main.json loot table so if you add 3 items, you make the number 3 bigger.

+Please make sure to add the items in all loot tables in all folders (1item, 2items and so on.)
+In the loot tables where you get multiple items, make sure to also add the correct amount value.